juepi/PIO-ESP8266-Template/README.md

 ## Local Requirements
 A (local) MQTT broker is mandatory for OTA-Flashing.
 With deactivated OTA-flashing, you might remove MQTT functionality.
-Additionally, personal settings like WIFI SSID and Passphrase will be talken from local environment variables, see `platformio.ini`.
+Additionally, personal settings like WIFI SSID and Passphrase will be taken from local environment variables, see `platformio.ini`.

 ## Hardware Requirements
 To be able to use DEEP_SLEEP functionality, you will most probably need a small hardware modification for you ESP board: connect pin D0 to RST pin.
 This will allow the ESP to wake up after the defined sleep time as defined in the `include/generic-config.h` file.